jonesna213/SimpleFitness/README.md

 In addition to this you will be able to log your Macros by simply clicking the corresponding button for what macro you want to add.

-## Technologies
+## Technology used

-I am doing this project in C#/.NET in order to get better at the technology.
+I am doing this project in C#/.NET in order to improve my skills.